-You can also increase the number of results to return each time by changing the setting on the Options pageError!
-Bookmark not defined..
+You can also increase the number of results to return each time by changing the setting on the Options Tab.

 Filtering results

 Access the Filter drop-down menu by clicking on the icon in the top right-hand corner on the Lines/Cards Tab.